 What inspired Agatha Christie to pen some of the nation’s best-loved crime novels?
-To get a feel for what may have inspired the Queen of Crime and to bring writing to life for visitors to her holiday home, Devon-based writer Roselle Angwin will be taking up the mantle of writer-in-residence from September - November.
+To get a feel for what may have inspired the Queen of Crime and to bring writing to life for visitors to her holiday home, Devon-based writer Roselle Angwin has taken up the mantle of writer-in-residence until the end of November.

 No need to pre-book for these drop-in events, but parking spaces must be booked in advance online or by phone.
 Normal admission prices apply for all drop-ins.

 A small exhibition of writing, objects and images, curated by Roselle, will be on display in the House Kitchen of Agatha Christie's holiday home.